List of Brooklyn Nine-Nine characters: Raymond Holt

-Andre Braugher portrays Raymond "Ray" Panuel Jacob Holt, the 99th Precinct's strict commanding officer.
-Holt is known for his cold, calm, robotic manner of speaking, overly formal demeanor, and lack of outwardly visible emotion, although his non-work friends frequently refer to him having a much more fun persona that is rarely seen by his colleagues.
+Andre Braugher portrays Raymond "Ray" Jacob Holt, the 99th Precinct's strict commanding officer.
+Holt is known for his cold, calm, robotic manner of speaking, overly formal demeanor, and lack of outwardly visible emotion, though he believes himself quite expressive, although his non-work friends frequently refer to him having a much more fun persona that is rarely seen by his colleagues.
 He has sophisticated and cultured interests, enjoying classical music, opera, and attending dinner parties with his husband's academic friends.
 The 99th Precinct is Holt's first command despite many years of outstanding service, and he attributes the delay to prejudice against both his race and homosexuality.
 He came out in 1987 and led a group that supported LGBTQ African-American NYPD members, which he himself created.
 He was a homicide detective in the 1980s, and spent twelve years in the Community Affairs Bureau immediately prior to promoting to Captain of the Nine-Nine.

 Holt is married to Kevin Cozner, the Chair of Columbia University's Classics department.
 He and Kevin own a corgi named Cheddar, a well-trained dog to whom they are both significantly attached.
 Holt had a longstanding professional rivalry with Madeline Wuntch, with whom he came up through the ranks.
-The two were once friends, but their friendship soured after Holt rejected Wuntch's sexual advances on account of his homosexuality; while his career stalled, she kept advancing.
+The two were once friends, but their friendship soured; while his career stalled, she kept advancing.
 After he and Peralta successfully solve a major case in "The Chopper", Bureau Chief Wuntch nominated him for a promotion to head of the NYPD Public Affairs Division, a promotion he was forced to accept to avoid Wuntch transferring his staff to undesirable precincts.
 During the number of weeks Holt was in charge of Public Affairs, he was unable to accomplish anything significant thanks to Chief Wuntch's constant micromanaging.
 After helping Peralta solve a serial killer case, Holt found himself transferred back to command of the Nine-Nine by the Chief of Brooklyn Detectives thanks to Jake giving him credit for the case.
 He owned a burgundy Chevrolet Corvair named Gertie which was his prized possession until it was stolen in "The Fugitive".
 Doug Judy purchased him a new identical one and names it Sexarella.
 He also had a mysterious tattoo that was left unknown until the series finale, where it is revealed to be Kevin's head on the body of Cheddar.